Topgrading: Effectiveness

 A doctoral thesis at Georgia State University examined six different companies who employed topgrading.
 Between the six companies, a total of around 1,000 new hires were made during the study.
 Results of the study showed that the average pre-topgrading "mis-hire" rate was 69.3%.
 After the implementation of topgrading, however, the average mis-hire rate dropped to 10.5%.

+Criticism

+One of the main tenants of the practice is to contact every manager a candidate has ever had in any position in any company.
+This is sometimes done without notice to the applicant, which in some cases is a violation of national law.
+The heads of companies and HR acting in the belief that job candidates are inherently untrustworthy or otherwise dishonest is criticized as a toxic ideology, and even receives critique by the authors and creators of the strategy.
+The practice has also been criticized as anti-applicant and deeply cynical, in that it presupposes all employees arrive and leave a company at a base level of skill which is immovable and unchangeable.